 Avoid giving them a lot of fluids because then the toilet stops won’t stop and cause unnecessary delays and panic.
 If you’re inside the plane, not sitting in the aisle seat, and they need to go to the toilet frequently, it may bother the person who is.
 The back and forth movement to the plane bathroom will tire you out as well.

 Always keep plenty of tasty and healthy snacks on you because it will take time for the in-flight meal to be served.
 If your child gets hungry before that, you’ll have a backup until then.
-Remember, a hungry child is an angry child.
+Remember, a hungry kids is an angry upset kid.
 They will get moody, cry, and throw a tantrum.
-Have snacks on standby to keep their hunger level down.
+Have snacks on standby to keep their hunger levels down so they remain calm for a few minutes to unwind.

 We understand that not all parents will be in favor of handing their child an iPad or a handheld tablet to keep them distracted during the flight.
 It’s a debatable topic.
 If you’re willing to make an exception, give them an iPad or tablet.
 Trust us, it will make your life a whole lot easier.